 Are student discounts available?

 Student rush tickets are available for all shows, unless sold out, 30 minutes prior to showtime with a valid student ID.
-Student Members ($25) get an online ticket discount code and advance sales for special events.
+Contact Nick Scavo for bulk educational discounts.

 How can I use a Free Ticket Card?

 Free ticket cards come with ISSUE Memberships, and can be used for entry to general concerts $15 and below.
 Does not include admission to benefits/special events.

 All venues are accessible.
 Please contact ISSUE in advance of the performance at 718-330-0313 to arrange use of the elevator at ISSUE's Theater.